sombreroman55/Goals/Project Ideas.md

 # PROGRAMMING PROJECT IDEAS

+Most if not all of these are just cases of me reinventing the wheel as an exercise.
+Hopefully one day I'll have an original idea.
+Links to project repos will be added to the projects as they progress.

 ## Massive Projects [1+ year(s)]
 * [ ] A toy implementation of an operating system
 * [ ] Modal (bullet hell shooter pitch from Capstone) (time mainly as a result of making any kind of art assets)